- Shirley Valentine Posted in: Midlife

 Two stories meld into a heartfelt ode to friendship and personal resilience.
 In the early 1990s, middle-aged Evelyn Couch (Kathy Bates) befriends spark-plug, nursing home resident Mrs. Threadgoode (Jessica Tandy), who quickly enchants Evelyn with the story of two women she knew from her younger days in Depression-era Alabama: Ruth (Mary-Louise Parker) and Idgie (Mary Stuart Masterson).
 Through flashbacks, we learn of the single ladies’ fiercely loving friendship, which inspires Evelyn to find the spirit she lost long ago.
 Directed with warmth and restraint by Jon Avnet, the movie will inspire adults of all ages.
 Actress Fannie Flagg helped adapt the screenplay from her novel, Fried Green Tomatoes at the Whistle Stop Café (1988).

-- Youth Posted in: Comedy Drama, Later Life Quests, Retirement
+- About Schmidt Posted in: Later Life Quests, Midlife, Retirement, Single, Widowed or Divorced

 - Get Low Posted in: Comedy Drama, Mortality